eCommerce Product Photography 2026: A Complete Guide to Make Extra Profit

 Skin care product presentation for photography in diagonal style

-The Crescent Shape Style
+The Crescent Shape/ C Shape Style

-When you arrange multiple pieces of your products in a crescent shape, and shoot them straightly from above, it is called crescent-shape photography.
-This style is mostly implacable when you have baby products, skincare items, books, etc.
+When you arrange multiple pieces of your products in a crescent shape and shoot them straight from above, it is called crescent-shape photography.

 A flat lay photogrpah where products are arranged in C shape

 A crescent shape suits mostly for any product related to self-improvement.
 It gives your audiences a sense of potentiality, growth, and embracing new possibilities.
-It also makes a sense of comfort, nurturing, luxury, and something rare.

-Get the Perfect Light to Highlight Key Features
+3. Get the Perfect Light to Highlight Key Features

 Natural light helps capture the most natural look of your products with soft shadows.
-But, it’s not possible to get natural light throughout the day and night.
-Rather, you can get the best natural light once in a day.
-So, it will require some maintenance.
+But it’s not possible to get natural light throughout the day and night.

-If you need to capture tons of photos in a scheduled time, it is best to use artificial lights.
-Artificial lights also can provide you with the natural looks of your items if you implement them in the most suitable ways.
+Artificial lights can provide you with the natural look of your items if you implement them in the most suitable ways.

 Most of the time, photographers use two artificial lights.
 One is the primary light, and the other is to soften the shadow of your products.